Stroke Tests and Treatment

 A stroke is a medical emergency.
 Physicians have begun to call it a "brain attack" to stress that getting treatment immediately can save lives and reduce disability.
 Treatment varies, depending on the severity and cause of the stroke.
 For virtually all strokes, hospitalization is required, possibly including intensive care and life support.

-The goal is to get the person to the emergency room immediately, determine if he or she is having a bleeding stroke or a stroke from a blood clot, and start therapy -- all within three hours of when the stroke began.
+The goal is to get the person to the emergency room immediately, determine if he or she is having a bleeding stroke or a stroke from a blood clot, and start therapy - all within 4.5 hours of when the stroke began.

 In other circumstances, blood thinners such as heparin and Coumadin are used to treat strokes.
 Aspirin may also be used.
 Other medications may be needed to control associated symptoms.
 Pain killers may be needed to control severe headache.
 Medicine may be needed to control high blood pressure.